TaskForceDingo/Mission-Framework/!ADDITIONAL_SCRIPTS/jebus/ReadMe.txt

 v1.452 (2020/8/19) 	- Fixed empty groups not being deleted
 					- Changed how units are added to Zeus
 					- Support for static weapons
+v1.453 (2020/9/15) 	- Fixed drone support
+v1.454 (2020/9/19) 	- Group ID is saved
+					- Unit elevation is saved.
+Groups can be spawned in buildings, on ships, etc.
+					- Dynamic Loadout support withdrawn for now (It wasn't working properly anyway)